ionutsava674/ContrastEnhancer/index.md

 3. drag up or down, to adjust the amplitude.
 The further you drag, the higher the contrast.

-tip: start dragging from the center of the screen.
+tip\: start dragging from the center of the screen.

 press M to move the mouse cursor to the center of the screen.